 I don’t usually post rants or any negative issues here on my travel blog, but this one deserves a special space here.

 My companions and I booked our tickets three months before our trip to Malaysia and Singapore because we really waited for the seat sale of Cebu Pacific Airlines to save money.
-We also booked online our hostel accommodations in Malaysia and Singapore and planned out well our itinerary prior to the trip.
+We also booked online our hostel accommodations and planned out well our Malaysia and Singapore itinerary, prior to the trip.
 We were all set and just excited for the day of our tour.

 The night before our 1PM flight the next day, I printed out our tickets, itinerary, photocopies of our IDs, etc., just in case the immigration authorities will look for it.